DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 ------|------|------------
-readOnly? | boolean | Specifies whether the date editor is read-only. value? | string &#124; number &#124; Date | The editor's value. isAllDayFormat? | boolean | Specifies whether the date should contain hours and minutes. onValueChange | (nextValue: Date) => void | Handles value changes. locale? | string &#124; Array&lt;string&gt; | Specifies the locale as an IETF BCP 47 language tag or an array of such tags.
+readOnly? | boolean | Specifies whether the date editor is read-only. value? | string &#124; number &#124; Date | The editor's value. excludeTime? | boolean | When true, users cannot edit the time. onValueChange | (nextValue: Date) => void | Handles value changes. locale? | string &#124; Array&lt;string&gt; | Specifies the locale as an IETF BCP 47 language tag or an array of such tags.
 The locale is used to format date-time values.